MileHacker Logo

 • Mandarin Chinese (Putonghua) is the official language.

-• English proficiency is limited outside major hotels.
+• Ability to speak english is limited outside major hotels.
 The majority of locals do not speak English.

 • Use apps like Google Translate (offline packs) or Baidu Translate.